 If you decide to visit the valley that is one of the most popular postcards of Tuscany - the Val d'Orcia, of course - add a day to explore Bagno Vignoni.
 This village is different from the others: what in traditional towns is a main square, in Bagno Vignoni is a pool 49 meters long and 29 wide, from the bottom of which bubble up a number of hot springs whose therapeutic quality has been renowned since antiquity.

 Don't forget to bring an old swim-suite and a towel to Bagno Vignoni.
 You cannot have a bath at the main square pool, but if you go down to the Parco dei Mulini you can relax at a spring of naturally hot water.
-Important: there is no ticket to pay, you can enter for free!
+There is no ticket to pay, you can enter for free!